diku-dk/SFaaSOnOrleans/README.md

 ### <a name="description"></a>Description

 In this programming task, you build upon the application scenario and your Kafka processing logic from your previous assignment.
 You are asked to design and implement a SFaaS platform on top of Orleans.
-You are provided with basic APIs to register and call functions and the remaining functionalities must be implemented, as follows.
+You are provided with basic APIs to register and call functions and the remaining functionalities must be implemented.

 Refer to the assignment description in Absalon for a complete

 ### <a name="basic-apis"></a>Basic APIs

-Your client program offers an HTTP server so you can perform basci operations in your SFaaS platform.
+Your client program offers an HTTP server so you can perform basic operations in your SFaaS platform.

 To register a function, submit a POST request (http://localhost:5244/register) with the following payload:
 ```